View a markdown version of this page

 Note

 • Beginning with Apache Airflow v2.7.2, your requirements file must include a --constraint statement.
-If you do not provide a constraint, Amazon MWAA will specify one for you to ensure the packages listed in your requirements are compatible with the version of Apache Airflow you are using.
+If you don't provide a constraint, Amazon MWAA will specify one for you to ensure the packages listed in your requirements are compatible with the version of Apache Airflow you're using.

-For more information on setting up constraints in your requirements file, see Installing Python dependencies.
+For more information about setting up constraints in your requirements file, refer to Installing Python dependencies.

-For more information about migrating your self-managed Apache Airflow deployments, or migrating an existing Amazon MWAA environment, including instructions for backing up your metadata database, see the Amazon MWAA Migration Guide.
+For more information about migrating your self-managed Apache Airflow deployments, or migrating an existing Amazon MWAA environment, including instructions for backing up your metadata database, refer to the Amazon MWAA Migration Guide.

 Apache Airflow components